 Elinor holds an MA in Interpretation Studies and Culture Studies at Bar Ilan University, and a BA in East Asian Studies and Film from Tel Aviv University.
 Together with her partner, musician Mia Danon, wrote the children's book "Symphony of a City".

-Yaara holds a BA in Philosophy, Economics and Political Science from Hebrew University and is currently a graduate student in Public Policy at Tel Aviv University.
+She holds an LL.B. as well as an Additional Undergraduate Program Diploma in Women and Gender Studies (Summa cum Laude) from Tel Aviv University and is currently a graduate student in Public Policy at Tel Aviv University.

 Inbar Shaked Daliot has been the spokesperson of the Women's Lobby since June 2019 .
 Prior to that she was spokesperson of the organization HaBrit HaYisraeit which was one of the leading organizations in the fight against the high cost of living and led the Yellow Vest movement in Israel.
 Before that Inbar was spokesperson of the biggest organization in Israel for protection of the environment Green Course, and simultaneously accompanied and trained activist students.
 Inbar took her first steps in Communications when she was 15, serving as youth correspondent of the newspaper Rosh Ehad and spokesperson of the National Youth and Students Council.
 During the years 2012 – 2013 she was a researcher for the television program "Five with Rafi Reshef".
 When she completed her first degree in Political Science and Journalism at "Koteret" at the Tel Aviv University, she went for a year as an emissary of the Jewish Agency to the Jewish Community in Nashville, Tennessee, USA, after which she returned to Israel and completed her second degree – with distinction – in Political Communications at the Tel Aviv University.